-Communauto is now present in fifteen cities in Canada, and in Paris, France.
+Communauto is now present in sixteen cities in Canada, and in Paris, France.
 Although there is still a lot of work to do to reverse the decades of car culture that permeates our urban landscape and favours household vehicle ownership, our actions have already reduced the number of vehicles on the road by the tens of thousands.

 Communauto’s commitment is to build on this momentum and grow its service and impact, all by making maximum efforts to rally as many people as possible in favor of the carsharing cause.

 For more than 25 years, our actions have demonstrated that the economy not only can, but must, be used for the advancement of society, and not vice versa.